 Submissions can be in any of the three languages (Portuguese, Spanish or English).
 However, any conference papers that are submitted for consideration by IFJP must be translated into English.

 Participants in the Conference are limited to one paper.
-If a paper has co-authors, one author needs to be chosen for the presentation in São Paulo.
+If a paper has co-authors, only one author can apply for a grant to participate in the Conference in São Paulo.
 If a participant co-authors a paper, this will be considered as the single contribution.

 Authors may apply for a grant, specifying and explaining the amount required.
 Decisions about grant will take into consideration the quality of the submission as well as the provenance and academic status of authors.
 Authors selected to receive the grant must submit complete papers by September 1st, (see guidelines for submission below).
 Those who fail to submit the full papers by this date will not receive the grant.